Whether your home is a brand-new build or a 100-year-old Tudor, the roof is one of the most important structural elements of the house.

 - Repair Estimate – Typically, a roof repair may cost anywhere between $200 and $4000.
 If your roof repair gets to be more than 50% of the cost of a full replacement, it’s time to consider installing a new roof.

-- Residential Installation – The average price range for a roof replacement is between $7,000 and $15,000.
+- Residential Installation – The average new roof costs between $7,000 and $15,000.
 Depending on the material, size of your roof, and geographic location it can be double or even triple the average.